BrockmannFabian/BrockmannFabian.github.io/content/post/Smart Charging/index.md

 All supply bids with prices below the equilibrium price are accepted, as are all demand bids with prices at or above the equilibrium price.
 Consequently, all producers receive at least the price they were willing to accept, and all consumers pay no more than the price they were willing to pay.
 This results in an efficient and fair outcome for both parties.

 Matching supply and demand occurs for each hour of the day, resulting in 24 distinct market outcomes daily.
 This means there can be a different price for each hour, influenced by factors such as varying demand (e.g., higher electricity consumption by private households in the morning and evening) and fluctuating supply (e.g., increased solar power on sunny summer days).
 By leveraging these price differences, a simple smart charging strategy can effectively minimize charging costs.

+On average, the electricity price curve exhibits a typical pattern throughout the day: low prices during the night, a price peak in the morning, lower prices during the day, and a second peak in the evening.
+The image below shows the average prices for different bidding zones for the year 2023.
+You can see that while all these curves follow the same general pattern, they differ in terms of the magnitude of the price peaks and the overall price level.

 ## Electricity Grid